Frequently Asked Questions About Leak Detection

-Access to an area is a problem, particularly in flats this causes 90% of the issues.
+Access to an area is a problem, particularly in flats or shared mains this causes 90% of the issues.

 Blockages of heating systems from rust can cause issues that will require more works such as a power flush to get the system clean enough for leak detection to be carried out.